cedi/cedi.github.io/content/post/prod-ready-kubeone/index.md

 ---
 title: 'Bootstrapping a production ready Kubernetes on Hetzner Cloud'
 subtitle: '6 tips for creating a production ready Kubernetes cluster using KubeOne with Canal CNI on Hetzner Cloud'
-summary: Yet another blog post about bootstrapping production ready Kubernetes cluster using KubeOne on Hetzner Cloud
+summary: Bootstrapping a production ready Kubernetes cluster using Terraform and KubeOne on Hetzner Cloud running Canal CNI
 authors:
 - cedi
 tags: